Matansegal/anchor/README.md

 | 8 | None | 1 | None | None |

-- we have the cyclic depenendent of:
+- we have the cyclic dependents of:
     - (B,7) -> (B,6) -> (B,5) -> (B,4) -> (B,1)
     - (B,8) -> (B,1)